-13.4a Artillery in Reserve or Strat Mode cannot barrage.
-Otherwise, artillery can barrage in any Barrage Segment in which they are eligible to act, given the needed supply is paid.

-13.4b Artillery and Combat.
-Artillery units all have a parenthesized (defensiveonly) strength of 1 in both Combat or Move Mode.
+- 13.4a Artillery in Reserve or Strat Mode cannot barrage.
+Otherwise, artillery can barrage in any Barrage Segment in which they are eligible to act, given the needed supply is paid. - 13.4b Artillery and Combat.
+Artillery units all have a parenthesized (defensive-only) strength of 1 in both Combat or Move Mode.
 This number is not printed on the counters.
-Other modes affect this strength normally.